 A: No. Staff cannot telework in order to earn comp time.
 Telework is permitted as an option for COVID related circumstances or as part of a reasonable accommodation.
-Employees are otherwise expected to return to the office and resume their pre-March 2020 work schedule beginning September 13th.
+Employees were otherwise expected to return to the office and resume their pre-March 2020 work schedule as of September 13th.